Rosalie - The Summer Bloom Dress

 Diagram 2

-Draw 2 red lines, like shown on Diagram 2.
+Draw 2 vertical red lines, like shown in Diagram 2.
 Each of those lines should be placed in the middle of each half of your diagram.

 Step 3